AKruimink/WinReform/README.md

 **Does WinReform support multiple monitors?**
 > The answer is yes.

+**Why do some of my applications not show up?**
+> By default, the application runs in non-privileged mode, which allows it to interact only with non-privileged windows.
+If you're trying to access a privileged window, you'll need to restart WinReform as an administrator.

 ## License
 WinReform is provided as-is under the Apache License Version 2.0.
 For more information see [LICENSE](./LICENSE.md).